 Copyright © Nucleus Medical Media, Inc.

-Addison's disease is the result of gradual damage to the outer layer of the adrenal gland.
+Primary addison disease is caused by damage to the outer layer of the adrenal gland.

 Certain cancers, including those that have spread

-Symptoms may include: Extreme weakness, fatigueWeight lossNausea or vomiting
+Symptoms of addison disease may include: Extreme weakness, fatigueWeight lossNausea or vomiting

 or painDarkening of freckles, nipples, scars, skin creases, gums, mouth, nail beds, and vaginal lining